sathya43/Sathyanarayana_FOPJava_GradedProject1/README.md

       All the other three classes Admin Department, HR Department, Tech Department are the sub classes which extend the Super Department Class.

+3. Services: The services package contains the DisplayService class that prints output to output stream

-3. Utilities package: This package has utility methods to print the functionality available for different classes
+4. Utilities package: This package has utility methods to print the functionality available for different classes

-#Batch: ACPIFSD AUG'22 G2A #Group: G2A #Buddy Group: G2AB4

-#Participants: Sanskar Sehiya, Sathyanarayana Gundoji, Shreshth Mishra